climatepolicyradar/policies-mentioned-in-policies/writeups/02-removing-false-positives.md

 To run the neo4j database and the code, run `python main.py`.

-## Updates
+## Main file

-The goal here is to reject a bunch of spurious matches.
+The goal here to detect mentions of our titles in our texts and reject a bunch of spurious matches.

 I've included these checks to do so: